Still debating on which project management view works best?

 While Gantt charts were traditionally set up in spreadsheets, there are now plenty of other dynamic gantt chart software options to make the process smoother, more visual, user-friendly, and actionable.

-Regardless of your project management tool, the same principles you’ll see here can be applied across the board!
+Regardless of your free project management tool, the same principles you’ll see here can be applied across the board!
 Use this as a how-to guide for creating your own charts, based on the tools you already have.

 Just know that ClickUp can provide all of the intuitive features you need to make Gantt and PERT charts happen for free, forever. 😉